cauliyang/cauliyang.github.io/content/posts/008-Nei-Saitou-Neighbor-Joining/index.md

 \\(D\\).
 This saves a vast amount of time.
 Furthermore, since \\(D\_{i,j}\\) is only used to find the argmin of \\(D\_{i,j}\\) we actually don’t have to save array \\(D\\);
-we only need to find the argmin of it.
+we need to find the argmin of it.
 So computing all the r and then combine the argmin step with the computation of \\(D\_{i,j}\\)

 ## 3. Implementation